stepleton/cameo/aphid/README.md

   processor, interpreting sector read/write commands from the Apple and applying them to a hard drive image file.

-The software targets the `Debian 9.4 2018-06-17 4GB SD IoT` and `Debian 9.3
+The software targets the `Debian 9.5 2018-08-30 4GB SD IoT`, `Debian 9.4
-2018-03-05 4GB SD IoT` BeagleBoard.org Debian Linux disk images, available [here](http://beagleboard.org/latest-images).
+2018-06-17 4GB SD IoT`, and `Debian 9.3 2018-03-05 4GB SD IoT` BeagleBoard.org
+Debian Linux disk images, available [here]( http://beagleboard.org/latest-images).
 If not listed under "Recommended Debian images", look for these images under "Older Debian images" further down on the page.
 Newer images may work but have not been tested.

 Follow these steps to set up the Cameo/Aphid software on your PocketBeagle:

-#### 1. Install the Linux disk image onto a new MicroSD card.
+#### 1. Install the Linux disk image onto a new microSD card.

-Download one of the Debian Linux disk images specified above from the BeagleBoard.org [Latest Firmware Images](http://beagleboard.org/latest-images) page (preferably the Debian 9.4 image).
-Follow the [instructions]( https://beagleboard.org/getting-started#update) to install it on a good quality MicroSD card.
+Download one of the Debian Linux disk images specified above from the BeagleBoard.org [Latest Firmware Images](http://beagleboard.org/latest-images) page (preferably the Debian 9.5 image).
+Follow the [instructions]( https://beagleboard.org/getting-started#update) to install it on a good quality microSD card.
 (The PocketBeagle used to develop the Cameo/Aphid software had a card with a Class 10 [speed class rating]( https://en.wikipedia.org/wiki/Secure_Digital#Speed_class_rating).)

 #### 2. Enable remoteproc/RPMsg for controlling the PocketBeagle's PRUs (Debian 9.3 only).

-:warning: **NOTE: This step is not required for the `Debian 9.4 2018-06-17 4GB SD IoT` Debian Linux disk image.**
+:warning: **NOTE: This step is only required for the `Debian 9.3 2018-03-05 4GB SD IoT` Debian Linux disk image.**

 Boot your PocketBeagle and connect to it via SSH.
 As above, this usually